Help stop the spread of invasive plants and animals in our waters!

 Guidance for event organisers

 The risk of spreading invasive plants and animals to new water bodies is even higher at events and competitions, where participants could be unknowingly introducing them on their boat and kit, or taking them away to their usual paddling spots.
-Download a free Biosecurity at Paddling Events toolkit and read more on actions for event organisers.
+Read more about actions for event organisers.

 Other ways to help stop the spread